Saraphite/CloakId/README.md

 ## Why This Library is Useful

-While CloakId is **not a substitute for proper security measures** like Role-Based Access Control (RBAC), authentication, and authorization, it provides valuable protection against information disclosure and business intelligence gathering.
+While CloakId is **not a substitute for proper security measures** like authentication, authorization, and access control, it provides valuable protection against information disclosure and business intelligence gathering.

 ### Business Intelligence Protection